-The annual incentive cash opportunity for our employees, including the NEOs, is expressed as a percentage of base salary.
+The annual cash incentive opportunity for our employees, including the NEOs, is expressed as a percentage of base salary.
 Because of this correlation, the Committee typically looks at base salary and annual cash incentive compensation in combination, and considers the effect modifications to either such element have on the "target total cash compensation" for each individual.
 The Committee considers potential incentive payments to each NEO at the "target" level (as reflected in "Annual Cash Incentive Bonus Plan" below), together with base salary, in determining the "target total cash compensation" payable to each executive.

-The Committee considered that, for the same reasons set forth above with respect to base salaries, the Market Data showed that, if fully paid at the target level, the overall target total cash compensation of the executives in the aggregate had decreased from the 60th to the 40th percentile of the market, with variance by individual executive, at the time of the Committee's assessment.
-The Committee noted that, after application of the increase to his base salary, Mr. Smith's target total cash compensation approximated the market median for chief executive officers and determined not to increase his target cash incentive opportunity for fiscal 2020.
-However, the Committee recognized that, even after the base salary increases for the other NEOs, their target total cash compensation remained below the 50th percentile of their equivalent positions in the market.
-Accordingly, in order to increase the continuing market competitiveness of their cash compensation, the Committee decided to increase the fiscal 2020 target cash incentive opportunities for the NEOs other than Mr. Smith and Mr. Phipps, as set forth below.
+The Committee considered that, for the same reasons set forth above with respect to base salaries, the Market Data showed that, if fully paid at the target level, the overall target total cash compensation of our executives in the aggregate was at approximately the 50th percentile of the market, with variance by individual executive, at the time of the Committee's assessment.
+For example, the Committee noted that our CEO's target total cash compensation approximated the 45th percentile of the market for chief executive officers.
+Accordingly, the Committee decided not to increase the target annual cash incentive opportunities for the NEOs for fiscal 2021, as set forth below.